Kevin McGrath: Early career

 McGrath graduated from the Polytechnic of the South Bank (renamed London South Bank University in 1989) with a BSc (Distinction) in Estate Management.
 He obtained a post-graduation RICS Diploma in Property Investment (Award Winner) from The College of Estate Management Reading.
 McGrath was elected a member of the Royal Intuition of Chartered Surveyors in 1990 and became a Chartered Surveyor.
-He has worked in the property industry for 35+ years and is a member of the Royal Institution of Chartered Surveyors., the Worshipful Company of Chartered Surveyors and is a Freeman of the City of London.
+He has worked in the property industry for 40+ years and is a member of the Royal Institution of Chartered Surveyors., the Worshipful Company of Chartered Surveyors and is a Freeman of the City of London.

-McGrath is Principal of The McGrath Family Office; Founder and Executive Chairman of M&M Asset Management and Non-Executive Chairman of Regional REIT Plc, and was previously managing director and Senior Adviser of F&C REIT Asset Management, which rebranded as BMO Real Estate Partners in July 2016.
+McGrath is Principal of The McGrath Family Office; Founder and Executive Chairman of M&M Portfolio Ltd and Former Non-Executive Chairman of Regional REIT Plc, and was previously managing director and Senior Adviser of F&C REIT Asset Management, which rebranded as BMO Real Estate Partners in July 2016.
+Kevin became a None Executive Director of Chris Harper Productions Ltd in September 2025.

 Prior to F&C REIT, McGrath was a founding equity Partner in REIT Asset Management, a property investment finance and asset management partnership, which managed a global commercial property portfolio.
 Previous to REIT Asset Management, Kevin was a Senior Investment Surveyor with Hermes Investment Management, the Fund Manager for the British Telecommunication and Post Office Pension Schemes.
 Before that he worked for various local authorities in a variety of property related positions.
 And prior to that he worked in manufacturing and banking.